Our Services

 Helpful Resources

-Diabetic neuropathy can cause sudden, electric shock-like pain in the feet that disrupts sleep, walking, and daily life by damaging nerves through prolonged high blood sugar, inflammation, and poor circulation.
-Managing this involves optimizing blood sugar control, medications such as anticonvulsants, antidepressants, or topical agents, and lifestyle measures like exercise, diligent foot care, and proper footwear.
+Diabetic neuropathy often triggers sudden, electric shock-like foot pain that interferes with sleep, walking, and daily activities.
+This nerve damage stems from prolonged high blood sugar, inflammation, and poor circulation.
+Effective management combines tight blood sugar control, medications (anticonvulsants, antidepressants, or topical agents), regular exercise, diligent foot care, and supportive footwear.

 Diabetic neuropathy affects up to half of people with diabetes.
 One distressing symptom is a sudden, sharp, electric shock–like pain in the feet.
 Often described as a "sharp shooting pain in feet," these sensations can interfere with sleep, walking, and daily life.
 Understanding the causes, symptoms, and management strategies can help you find relief and protect your feet from serious complications.